moshiur1412/ECClaimApplication/readme.md

 - Faculty name, department name can’t have deleted through the role.
 - Any information can’t modify by the single click.
 - There is no way for user profile information updated features.
-- The system is not used emailing and notification process.
+- The system is not used another users.

 ## The System Features List

-- Editing, updating and deleting option for the faculty, department, and users with their relevant information modification.
+- Manage the faculty, department, and users with their relevant information.
-- Searching option by the role-based access for the users such as faculty, admin within effective query and selective actions.
+- Searching options with role-based access for faculty, admin within selective actions.
-- Highly user interface design with attractive for the users and the reports will have shown by the graphical and visual chart.
+- Highly user interface design with reports, graphical and visual chart.
-- Personal email processing system for the users which is notifications by the student personal email and EC Coordinator email.
+- Personal email processing system with real-time notifications.

 ## Entity-Relationship-Diagram